Queuni/Match3-Core/README.md

 - Clean up leftover code from the previous implementation

 - Implement fallback to default value when config key is missing

+- Adjust the threshold so we only log when it's actually an issue